dunhamsteve/aoc2022/README.md

 **Day 12**

-At some point I'd like to get a better feel for how the index checking works in lean.
-(See below, I figured out some of it via Zulip search.)
+I used Array (Array Nat) for the heights.
+At some point I'd like to get a better feel for how the index checking works in lean, so it could carry some proofs.

+For the Rust version, I mutate the grid to mark visited cells rather than keep a HashMap.

 **Day 13**